nchocholova/english-for-designers/04-storytelling/draft.md

 Sometimes I just ask myself: “If someone else had my exact CV, would I think they’re qualified?”
 Usually, the answer is yes.
 So… why not me?

 Either way, I shoot my shot.
 Because really—what’s the worst that could happen?
 A polite “no”?
  Been there.
 Survived it.
 Sometimes had a mild breakdown.
 But I bounced back – and kept moving.

 ---

 ### [Slide 8]
 Three years ago, I decided I wanted to start my own creative agency.
-Great vision—except I had the business mindset, but zero design experience.
+Great vision – except I had the business mindset, but zero design experience.

 So...
 I came here.
 I studied.
 I learned.
 I received praise and recognition for my work.
 But to be honest?
 I wasn’t entirely sold on the quality of education.
 So I went out and got extra qualifications from UAL in London.

 Not because I had to – but because I thrive on pressure and structure.
 Academia keeps me accountable.
 It doesn’t wait for motivation – it runs on momentum.
 And if you stop showing up, it doesn’t slow down for you.